typedb/typedb-docs/10-query/01b-pattern-negation.md

 }
 ```

 However!
-If we now do a projection onto thr `$x` variable to compare the results with our previous query variant where
+If we now do a projection onto the `$x` variable to compare the results with our previous query variant where
 the `$y` variable is unbounded, i.e. if we execute:

 ```